DHRUVvkdv/RAG-Chatbot-Backend/README.md

 Deleted the Data folder, if needed in future, this is the commit ID on branch 'lancedb' : 1e96f4f9fa23d67ebe0221cab12c34cca8689b37
 When deploying dont specify any build platform, lanceDB doesnt work otherwise.

+# Future

+- Caching:
+  Implement DAX (DynamoDB Accelerator) or ElastiCache to cache frequent queries and reduce database load.
+  - User Analytics:
+    Develop a background process to analyze user queries and generate insights (e.g., most common topics, peak usage times).
+- Tagging System: Add a 'Tags' field to the Queries table to categorize queries, enabling better organization and search capabilities.
+  - Collaboration Feature:
+    Add a 'SharedWith' field in the Queries table to allow users to share specific queries with others.
+  - Pagination:
+    Implement pagination in your query history API to handle large volumes of data efficiently.

 # Ask:

 Query id to be random - YES